tlienart/Franklin.jl/docs/src/man/syntax.md

 !!! note

-    You could have scripts in any interpreted language here (`R`, `Python`, ...) as long as the structure is the same.
+    You could have scripts in any language here (`R`, `Python`, ...) as long as the folder structure is the same.

 ### Code